stephenholtz/cocktails/pampelopolitan.md

 - 1/2 oz fresh-squeezed lime juice
 - 1/2 oz simple syrup

-Shake hard in ice, and double strain.
+Shake hard in ice and double strain.
 Serve up if you're packin' coupes.

 *TODO: add documentation for a clarified and carbonated version: pampelobubbliatan.*